 Graduate Program (MSc / PhD)

 MBG offers postgraduate programs at the Master of Science (M.Sc.) and doctorate (Ph.D.) level.
-Admission to the MBG Graduate Program is open during spring and fall semesters and acceptance of new students follows an official selection process.
+Admission to the MBG Graduate Program is open during spring and fall semesters and acceptance of new students follows an official selection process that includes a Scientific Entrance Exam and an interview of the candidate by MBG Faculty.

 For more information on Admission to the Graduate Program follow the link: Admission Guidelines